Analysis | The imperfect comparison between Hillary Clinton’s server and Donald Trump’s boxes

 By August 2015, we learned that the FBI was investigating the server, including whether it involved transmission of classified material.
 Ultimately, it was determined that some messages had been.
 Remember, this was August 2015.
 This was before the Russia investigation and before we knew about the FBI’s consideration of possible links between Trump’s campaign and foreign actors.

-The Clinton situation was relatively novel: a probe from Barack Obama’s Justice Department into a former Cabinet-member’s communications, a top-level official who was almost certainly going to be a top contender for the presidency.
+The Clinton situation was relatively novel: a probe from Barack Obama’s Justice Department into a former Cabinet member’s communications, a top-level official who was almost certainly going to be a top contender for the presidency.
 Today’s “But her emails!” dismissal often fails to recognize the uniqueness of the situation then.

 This does not necessarily mean that each and every story about the email server is defensible, though the number of those stories may be overstated in the public imagination.
 A search of the New York Times website finds that there were 19 front page stories that mentioned Clinton and the server in 2015.
 (I’m picking on them here mostly because they include indicators of where stories ran in their online articles.)
 That included obviously newsy stories, as when Clinton testified for most of a day before the committee investigating the terrorist attacks in Benghazi in 2012.
 (It was this Republican-led investigation that elevated the server’s existence in the first place.)